zane-ops/zane-ops/README.md

   - [ ] settings page
 - [ ] CLI
   - [ ] install & setup zaneops
+  - [ ] shutting down & deleting ZaneOps
   - [ ] authenticate with token (require token UI+API in ZaneOps)
   - [ ] Deploy a service using the CLI
+- [ ] Tons of docs
+  - [ ] Installation & setup process using the CLI
+  - [ ] Examples of deploying different kind of apps

 ### v1